 Alexander is also a pianist, and in 2011 he authored a well-received book — “Perform” — linking the mentality and training techniques of top athletes and musicians.

-He and his wife, Kathy, have three daughters — Mary Beth, Carolyn and Emily.
+Paul and his wife, Kathy, have three daughters — Mary Beth, Carolyn and Emily.

 Playing and coaching history: 1979-81—Played offensive tackle, Cortland State.
 1983-84—Graduate assistant, Penn State.
 1985-86—Graduate assistant, Michigan.
 1987-91—Assistant coach (AC), Central Michigan.
 1992-93—AC, N.Y.
 Jets.
-1994-2002—AC, Bengals.
-2003-present—Assistant head coach/offensive line coach, Cincinnati Bengals.
+1994-2002—AC, Cincinnati Bengals.
+2003-present—Assistant head coach/offensive line coach, Bengals.

 A good 17 years before Rutgers wide receiver Mohamed Sanu got pranked in the first round of last year's draft, Paul Alexander pulled off a pretty good one during his first draft as the Bengals offensive line coach.